 Here is one of my favorite uses of honey – homemade honey butter!

 1/2 cup butter (fresh, canned or made from butter powder)

 1/4 teaspoon vanilla extract or 1/16 vanilla powder

 Mix all ingredients together until creamy.
 Use to serve on any hot bread, biscuits or cornbread.
 Yummy.

 Honey is composed primarily of carbohydrates (natural sugars) and water, as well as trace enzymes, minerals, vitamins, and amino acids.
 Providing 17 grams of carbohydrates and 64 calories per tablespoon, honey is an all-natural sweetener without any added ingredients.

 Honey also contains a variety of flavonoids and phenolic acids, which act as antioxidants, scavenging and eliminating free radicals.
-Generally, darker honeys have higher antioxidant content than lighter honeys.
+Generally, darker honey has higher antioxidant content than lighter honey.

 The Final Word

 It would be impossible to describe all of the benefits of honey in a single article.
 Manuka honey, in of itself, warrants a discussion of the progress the medical community has made in documenting its therapeutic and healing properties.
 The more I learn, the more I am convinced that Manuka honey has a place in the emergency survival kit.

 Honey blends well with many foods is delicious to eat, and has a shelf life that does not expire.
 Along those lines, for definitive information on the shelf-life of honey, read The Science Behind Honey’s Eternal Shelf Life.